-Recent research from RingCentral revealed the level of "app overload" many employees experience.
-The study found that workers today regularly use four communication apps on average, with nearly 70 percent of workers wasting up to 60 minutes a day – the equivalent of 32 days per year – toggling between those apps.
+Research from RingCentral revealed the level of “app overload” many employees experience.
+The study found that workers today regularly use four communication apps on average, with nearly 70% of workers wasting up to 60 minutes a day – the equivalent of 32 days per year – toggling between those apps.

-Pope believes having access to all these communication tools from one location has a positive impact on a company's innovation, productivity and efficiency.
+Pope believes that access to all these communication tools from one location has a positive impact on a company’s innovation, productivity and efficiency.

 “Some of the benefits that can overhaul your culture and communications and lead to hyper-growth for your business include streamlined communications, increased mobility, superior reliability, improved customer interactions, enhanced security, improved employee culture, advanced functionality, and access to important data and tools that will impact development,” he said.

 Cost savings is another advantage of UC systems.
 Instead of your company paying for each of these tools separately, UC providers bundle them together for a significantly lower cost.

 “Businesses can save upwards of tens of thousands of dollars by investing in unified communications systems,” Pastor said.

 Did you know?
 Getting a business phone number is simple with a UC system.
 Most have an easy-to-use online portal that allows you to quickly add new lines when new employees join your company.

 Nextiva is a UC system that specializes in phone systems for customer relationship management (CRM) solutions, offering multiple options that can easily integrate with most of the best CRM software.
 By streamlining processes like account history, sales pipeline management and case routing, Nextiva offers a suite of tools to help both sales representatives and customer service managers.